DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Vendor-bank-account-changes-workflow.md

 ## Vendor approval workflow

-When changes are made to specific vendor fields, standard D365 vendor workflow can be used for approval before the changes are applied to the vendor.
+When changes are made to specific vendor or vendor bank account fields, standard D365 vendor workflow can be used for approval before the changes are applied to the vendor.
-Finance utilities has added additional **Vendor bank account** and **Vendor** fields that can be managed by the same workflow.
+Finance utilities has added additional **Vendor bank account** and **Vendor** fields that can be managed by the workflows provided by standard D365.

 Users can access the **Accounts payable parameters** page by navigating to **Accounts payable > Setup > Accounts payable parameters**. <br>

+### Vendor
-The below fields have been added to the existing Vendor approval fields.
-When enabled they will be submitted using the existing **Proposed vendor changes workflow.**
+The below fields have been added to the existing **Vendor approval** fields. <br> When enabled they will be submitted using the existing **Proposed vendor changes workflow** (VendTableChangeProposalWorkflow). <br>
+-	Payment id (existing field used for Finance utilities BPAY)

 ### Vendor bank account
--	Bank groups
--	BSB number
--	Bank account number
--	SWIFT code
+The below fields have been added to the existing **Vendor bank account approval** fields. <br> When enabled they will be submitted using the existing **Workflow approval for proposed vendor change** (VendBankAccountChangeProposalTemplate). <br>
 -	Biller code (Finance utilities BPAY field)
 -	Lodgement reference (Finance utilities BPAY field)
--	IBAN
--	Active date
--	Expiration date

-> Note: From 10.0.32 MS has added a preview feature called 'Vendor bank account change proposal workflow'.
-If this feature is enabled it will use std's functionality for approving changes to Vendor bank accounts and the following needs to be manually configured: <br>
->   -  Vendor bank account approval in Accounts payable parameters - Enable the fields that requires approval
->   -  Workflow approval for proposed vendor change.
-Workflow to approve the proposed vendor bank account changes

-### Vendor
--	Payment id (existing field used for Finance utilities BPAY)